adikulkarni0/pxdocs/content/concepts/authorization/_index.md

 keywords: portworx, container, storage, security, jwt, token, rbac
 ---

-PX-Security is a critical component of the Portworx platform that provides:
+PX-Security is an important set of features of the Portworx platform that provide:

-  - Cluster-wide encryption
-  - Namespace-granular or Storage-class BYOK encryption
   - Role-based access control (RBAC) for authorization, authentication, and ownership
+  - Cluster-wide volume encryption
+  - Namespace-granular or Storage-class BYOK volume encryption

 This section describes the role-based access control (RBAC) model used by Portworx.
+For details on volume encryption, see [create encrypted PVCs](/operations/operate-kubernetes/storage-operations/create-pvcs/create-encrypted-pvcs/).

 {{<homelist series="authorization">}}